ACGME Fellowship Program

 A third, elective, year of fellowship may follow successful completion of the ACGME-accredited fellowship.
 This additional year of training is offered to those fellows who demonstrate exceptional promise for academic rheumatology and wish to continue their research project or pursue an advanced degree.

 The University of Chicago Medical Center – which includes the Comer Children’s Hospital – is the teaching site for the rheumatology fellowship.
-The medical center offers fellows exceptional training opportunities not only in rheumatology but also the opportunity to rotate through musculoskeletal radiology, orthopedic surgery, pediatric rheumatology, and bone metabolism.
+The medical center offers fellows exceptional training opportunities not only in rheumatology but also the opportunity to rotate through musculoskeletal radiology, orthopedic surgery, pediatric rheumatology, ultrasound, and bone metabolism.